 The PAR-Q form can be downloaded from our website.

-**Please Note: Due to the length of time it can take for us to receive this form back from your GP after completion, if you are considering using our service, we strongly advise you download this form from our website at the earliest opportunity to complete it and then to send or take it in to the GP practice where you are registered as a patient.
+**Please Note: Due to the length of time it can take for us to receive this form back from your GP after completion, if you are considering using our service, we strongly advise you download this form from our website at the earliest opportunity to complete it and then email/hand-deliver it in person to the GP practice where you are registered as a patient.
 If you are not registered with a GP, you will need to arrange for a private health professional to complete this form on your behalf.

 Why do I need my GP to sign-off the Physical Activity Readiness Questionnaire (PAR-Q)?

 As your GP is has oversight of your entire medical history and hold your complete health record, they are in the best position to understand whether or not you are medically safe to begin an exercise regime in the home, as opposed to in a clinical setting, such as a hospital, to perform either Exercise Therapy or Physiotherapy.